RodrigoTorazo/olist-ecommerce-analytics/README.md

 This project demonstrates a complete data analytics workflow, from data exploration and preparation to SQL analysis, business insight generation, and interactive dashboard development.

-The analysis highlights important characteristics of the marketplace, including **revenue concentration by category, geographic customer concentration, seller dependency, and the relationship between delivery performance and customer satisfaction**.
+The analysis highlights important characteristics of the marketplace, including **sales concentration by category, geographic customer concentration, seller dependency, and the relationship between delivery performance and customer satisfaction**.

 The project demonstrates how transactional data can be transformed into **actionable business insights and recommendations using Python, SQL, and Power BI**.